Górnik Wałbrzych (basketball): History

-From 2009 through 2011 Górnik played in the Division I but missed playoffs both seasons.
+From 2009 through 2011 Górnik played in the tier-2 league but missed playoffs in the first season and suffered relegation in the second.
 Due to financial deterioration, the club restructured and started over from the bottom, Division III (fourth-tier league).
-Górnik spent three seasons in Division III and won promotion in 2014.
-From 2014 through 2017 Górnik was contending in Division II and planned to return to Division I. In 2017–18 season, the White and Blues, playing a 7th man rotation, unexpectedly reached the finals and finished second in Division II.
+In 2013, Górnik Wałbrzych joined forces with the local rival, Górnik Nowe Miasto, also playing in the tier-4.
+The goal was to establish one, strong basketball program.
+Górnik spent three seasons in tier-4 and won promotion in 2014.
+From 2014 through 2017, the team was contending in Division II (tier-3) and planned to return to Division I (tier-2).
+In 2017–18 season, the White and Blues, playing a short rotation, unexpectedly reached the finals and finished second in Division II.
 Next year, the team advanced to Division I playoffs as 8th seed but lost in the first round (1-3) to no. 1 seed Śląsk Wrocław.

-Season 2019-20 was suspended due to the COVID-19 outbreak in Poland.
+Season 2019-20 was suspended due to the COVID-19 pandemic in Poland.
 At that time, few games shy to close the regular season, Górnik was leading the Division I standings with 18–5 record.
 Later on, it was officially named the 2020 Division I Champion.
 Nevertheless, was not promoted to top flight.

+The Miners had a three-year span (2021-2023) of reaching the Division I finals but finishing as runner-up in all of them and, in result, not advancing to tier-1 league.

+By becoming champions at the end of 2023–24 season, Górnik Wałbrzych was promoted from Division I called I Liga, after spending 15 years in the lower leagues.
+The team entered play-off as 2nd seed.

+In February 2025, Gornik upset King Szczecin 80-78 and won their first ever Polish Cup.
+Hundreds of Gornik fans stormed the court in Sosnowiec Arena after the buzzer, joining the celebration.
+The Miners ran away with victory in a thriller as Toddrick Gotcher made a 10-feet jumper with less than 2 seconds left on the clock.

+The White and Blues finished the 2024-25 regular season on the 5th seed.In the playoffs first round, they'd come up short 1-3 to Legia Warsaw who later became the 2025 Polish League champions.